-Cameron has a full-time social worker, Edgar SantaCruz, on staff to meet with community members.
-Edgar provides referrals, assists with documentation, transportation, substance abuse, or medical and housing needs.
-He also partners with other local agencies to bring a variety of resources to the Cameron community.
+Cameron has a full-time social worker on staff to meet with community members.
+They provides referrals, assists with documentation, transportation, substance abuse, or medical and housing needs.
+They also partners with other local agencies to bring a variety of resources to the Cameron community.

 Annual Social Work Outreach

 The Annual Resource Fair is a family-fun event that brings agencies from around Rochester to the Lyell-Otis neighborhood.
 Families are introduced to new programs, while kids play games and win prizes.
 The event sees over 100 attendees, and we plan on making it larger each year.
 We’re proud to have convened this event for neighbors.

 The Baby Shower is for expecting women in our area who otherwise might not have a chance to have a shower.
 The goal is to help the women connect with other women and share stories as well as play shower games and leave with a basket full of baby items.
 The event partners with other agencies who present their services focused on pregnant women and children ie. Baby Safe Sleep Coalition etc…

 Street Outreach Program